turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 })
 ```

-After creating the market we need to have function fetch the price.
-We create simple get function `get_market_price` that takes `token_id` and return its price.
+After creating the marketplace, we need to have a function to fetch the token prices.
+We create a simple get function `get_market_price` that takes `token_id` and return its price.

 ```typescript
 export function get_market_price(token_id: TokenId): Price {